Ken Morley: Career

 In 2003 to 2004, Morley starred in the sitcom Hardware as Rex alongside Martin Freeman.
 In 2005, he was a contestant in the ITV television show Celebrity Fit Club, where he lost over 2 st. Morley also appeared in adverts for Safestyle UK double glazing windows, featuring as a character similar to Reg Holdsworth.

 Morley appeared in several pantomimes including Jack and the Beanstalk, Aladdin, Snow White, Sleeping Beauty In 2010, Morley returned to Coronation Street in the 50th Anniversary Special Coronation Street: A Knights Tale alongside former Coronation Street actor Kevin Kennedy who played Curly Watts.
 In 2011, he appeared in an episode of the children's television show Sooty as Hurbert Fanshawe.
 He also promoted and appeared in the adverts Coronation Street Bingo for Gala Bingo.
 In 2014, he guest-starred in the ITV sitcom Benidorm as Herbert, and was a contestant in the BBC cookery show Celebrity Masterchef.

 In January 2015, Morley participated in the fifteenth series of the Channel 5 show Celebrity Big Brother.
 He entered the house on Day 1, 7 January, as a Housemate and Contestant.
 On 12 January he was removed from the Big Brother house for using "racist and sexist language".
 Ofcom had earlier received 233 complaints about his behaviour.
 His wife defended Morley, explaining: "I think possibly—how should I put it—he's been reading lots of Jacobean and Shakespearean drama.
 He will have watched Breaking Bad as well.
 I know my son's got it.
 He would have got it from there."
 Morley apologised "unreservedly" for his remarks and for anyone he "disappointed by saying what [he] said".

 Personal life

 Morley married secondary school teacher Susan Staples on 27 July 1989 at Woolwich Town Hall.
-They had a son, Roger, born in 1991.
+They had a son, born in 1991.

 In 2002, Morley was the victim of a mugging by a group of youths who stole his trademark glasses, which were later recovered.
 In October 2007, Morley's wife was attacked during an armed raid on their house.

 Morley had a fascination with cars from a young age and was an avid car collector.
 His collection included a 1956 Ford Fairlane, a 1959 pink Cadillac Coupe de Ville and two 1976 Cadillac Fleetwood Broughams.